graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 ## Acknowledgements

 This is a modification of an awesome [depthmap repo](https://github.com/thygate/stable-diffusion-webui-depthmap-script) by thygate.

+Initial depth to normal is based on this [stackoverflow](https://stackoverflow.com/questions/53350391/surface-normal-calculation-from-depth-map-in-python) answer.

 This project uses code and information from following papers, from the repository [github.com/isl-org/MiDaS](https://github.com/isl-org/MiDaS) :
 ```